 CTAs that fall into this category encourage visitors to learn more about a product, brand, organization, or event.
 These CTAs redirect the audience to additional information, often sending them to a website after giving the audience teaser information.

 - Read more

 - Watch the video

-- Usually free, trials are interactive CTA that encourage customers to explore a product or service before purchasing it.
+Usually free, trials are interactive CTAs that encourage customers to explore a product or service before purchasing it.

-- Similar to purchasing actions, CTA that ask visitors to download a product or service are encouraging ownership.
+Similar to purchasing actions, CTAs that ask visitors to download a product or service are encouraging ownership.